 Today we set out on the blue waters of the Aegean for a day cruise to the picturesque islands of Hydra, Poros, and Aegina.
 (B,L)

-In the morning, we attend a service at the 1st Evangelical Church of Athens.
+For those on the 12 day itinerary, depart Athens for the USA.
+For those on the 20 day itinerary, we attend a service at the 1st Evangelical Church of Athens.
 Schedules permitting, we meet with the pastor and members of the church to learn about the Evangelical church in Greece and join together in fellowship.
 Overnight Athens.
 (B)

 Day 13 – Athens: Classical and Modern

 We continue our tour of Athens with a visit to the Pan Athenian Stadium, the Tomb of the Unknown Soldier, the Temple of Zeus, Hadrian’s Arch, and the National Archaeological Museum of Athens.
 Overnight Athens.
 (B,L)

 Free Day.
 In the evening we convene for a final group dinner in the Plaka to say “andio” to Greece.
 Overnight Athens.
 (B,D)